ashokreddy1613/Interview/Interview-Questions.md

 Does NAT gateway will run in public or private subnet K8s architecture
 CoreDNS in k8s
-What’s the purpose of CNI
+What's the purpose of CNI
 How does kube-proxy communicates with nodes
 Purpose of scheduler in k8s
 Layers in Docker